-- Slide 2.
-"Do these people look like they are glad to be on a team?
+- Slide 1: Top 20s Create a Culture of Learning - Slide 2: "Do these people look like they are glad to be on a team?
 Why?
 Do they look like they are having a good experience?"
-(Allow the class to tell why they would like to join this group.) - Slide 3.
+(Allow the class to tell why they would like to join this group.)

 "Yes!
 Most people would want to join a team like this because they look like they are having a great time.
-We can think about groups of people or a classroom as a team."
+We can think about groups of people or a class as a team."